LincolnLandForensics/MarkdownMaker/README.md

 or

-create a blank obsidian case from a template folder (2 folders have been included : Template_2ndBrain & Template_Cases
+create a blank obsidian case from a template folder (2 folders have been included

+Template_2ndBrain - for a standard 2nd brain setup

+Template_Cases - for a new case notes file

 ```
 python MarkdownMaker.py -b -t -T Template_Cases
 ```